JohnFoolish/ThermoFinalProjectS20/README.md

 in python.
 Once this has been done, run the thermo_main_program from your command line with the following format:

 python3 thermo_main_program.py [State Variable 1] [start of range]
 [end of range] [State Variable 2] [start of range] [end of range]

 With this done, the plots should automatically be displayed.

+There is an additional mode to generate the 3-D projections of 4-D state space which have been corrected for graphing the pressure state space.
+To enable this, after [end of range] add the following
+flag: "--fixed_VDW True".
+This feature corrects some, but not all, of the errors with the modeling.